 - General Insights: General ideas or reminders that pop into my head throughout the day also get captured in the Daily Note.
 These could be ideas for a new article, notes from a meeting or phone call, or even a quote or mantra to remind me of the day’s focus.

 Dedicated pages are where the real knowledge capture happens.
-Every time I read a book, article, Twitter thread, or newsletter that has an interesting idea, I’ll create a new page in Roam by typing the piece’s name into the search bar and hitting Enter.
+Every time I read a book, article, Twitter thread, or newsletter with an interesting idea, I’ll create a new page in Roam by typing the piece’s name into the search bar and hitting Enter.

 Once I’ve created the page, I’ll pull in some important metadata information that I have saved under my Shortcuts.
 To do so, I'll open the Metadata page in the sidebar (Shift + click) and copy over the information I need onto the blank page.
 The page gets three sections copied over: Metadata, Notes, and Highlights.